FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

 $x_t$?
 This might disturb the cell state $c_t$ leading to pertubated future $h_t$ and it might take a long time for the LSTM to recover from that singular surprising input.
 The authors of the paper [Multiplicative LSTM for sequence modelling] now argue that "RNN architectures with hidden-to-hidden transition functions that are input-dependent are better suited to recover from surprising inputs".
-By allowing the hidden state to react flexibly on the new input by changing it's magnitude it might be able to recover from mistakes faster.
+By allowing the hidden state to react flexibly on the new input by changing its magnitude it might be able to recover from mistakes faster.
 The quite vague formulation of *input-dependent transition functions* is then actually achieved in a quite simple way.
 In an mLSTM the hidden state $h_{t-1}$ is transformed in a multiplicative way using the input $x_t$ into an intermediate state $m_t$ before it is used in a plain LSTM as before.
 Eventually, there